| | |

 • Row 2 (WS): P to marker, sm, work in rib as established to last st, K1.

-• Rep last 2 rows, slipping marker as you come to it until the piece measures the same length as back to the first row of the stripe in Yarn B – end with a WS row as the last row you work.
+• Rep the last 2 rows, slipping the marker as you come to it until the piece measures the same length as back to the first row of the stripe in Yarn B – end with a WS row as the last row you work.

-• Change to Yarn B and cont to work in pattern as established until the piece measures the same length as back to the first row of C stripe, end with a WS row as the last row you work.
+• Change to Yarn B and cont to work in the pattern as established until the piece measures the same length as back to the first row of C stripe, end with a WS row as the last row you work.

 • Change to Yarn C and cont to work in pattern as established until the piece measures the same length as back to the first row of D stripe, end with a WS row as the last row you work.